lcmd-epfl/marc/README.md

 Several strategies are available for the generation of conformational ensembles.
 Typically, one then needs to sort the ensemble and proceed with the study of the most energetically favored conformers, which will be the most accesible thermodynamically following a Boltzmann distribution.

 However, sorting conformers accurately requires high quality energy computations.
 Accurately determining the energy of every structure may be too computationally demanding.
+Furthermore, upon refinement many conformers may collapse to the same stationary point.
+Even worse, for some tasks, knowledge of conformer interconvertibility is highly important.

-Hence, marc provides a convenient way of accomplishing three goals:
+To untangle these issues, marc provides a convenient way of accomplishing three goals:

-- Select a handful of conformers that are representative of the diversity of the conformational ensemble using combined metrics.
+- Select a handful of distinct conformers that are representative of the diversity of the conformational ensemble using combined metrics.
 - Apply energy cutoffs based on the available energies to remove entire clusters from the space using the `-ewin` flag and inputting a treshold in kcal/mol.
 - Proceed iteratively, helping the user select non-redundant conformers than can then be refined with a higher level and fed back to marc.

-The default clustering metric used in marc is the `"mix"` distance, which measures pairwise similarity based on heavy-atom rmsd times the energy difference times the kernel of the heavy-atom dihedral angles of the system.
+The default clustering metric used in marc is the `"avg"` distance, which measures pairwise similarity based on the average of three normalized distance matrices: heavy-atom rmsd, energy difference and kernel of the heavy-atom dihedral angles of the system.

 The logic behind this choice is that rmsd ought to be good except in cases where trivial single bond rotations increase the rmsd without affecting the energy, while the dihedral metric smooths systems that only differ by a few torsions.
-The possible metrics (to be fed to the `-m` flag) are `"rmsd"`, `"erel"` (based on the available energies), `"da"` (based on the most relevant dihedral angle of the molecule), `"ewrmsd"` (combining geometry and energy) and `"mix"` (combining geometry, dihedrals and energy).
+The possible metrics (to be fed to the `-m` flag) are `"rmsd"`, `"erel"` (based on the available energies), `"da"` (based on the most relevant dihedral angle of the molecule), `"ewrmsd"` (combining geometry and energy) and `"mix"` (combining geometry, dihedrals and energy with the DISTATIS algorithm), other than the default `avg`..

 ## Examples [↑](#examples)